Gabriella439/slides/marketing/marketing.md

 >
 >   IDE support is always an important component of the "whole product"
 >
-> * Provide easy-to-fork GitHub repositories implementing interpreted languages
+> * Provide easy-to-fork GitHub repositories implementing an interpreted language
 >
->   Preferably ones with type inference using best practices
+>   Preferably one with type inference using best practices
 >
 > * Publish an authoritative book on how to use Haskell to build an interpreter
 >